MailTape/MailTape-v1/_posts/2020-01-12-Ascendant-Vierge.md

   </p>

 # WORK - BUY - ENJOY
 It was all a fantasy.
-Jump up, shake that away of your mind, purify yourself through dance and let the music waves pump love in your blood.
-Every second is lived for the first and the last time, you know what's really good for you and others deep in yourself.
-Do what's right.
+Jump up, shake that away off your mind, purify yourself through dance and let the music waves pump love in your veins.
+Every second is lived for the first and the last time, only *you* know what's really good for you and others.

 # ascendant vierge's selection